Maxime Chaya: Biography

 Maxime Edgard Chaya was born and raised in Beirut until the year 1975 when the civil war saw him and his family take refuge abroad.
-He pursued his education overseas in Greece, France, Canada and the United Kingdom, graduating with a Bachelor of Science Honors degree from the London School of Economics (LSE).
+He pursued his education overseas in Greece, France, Canada, and the United Kingdom, graduating with a Bachelor of Science Honors degree from the London School of Economics (LSE).

-Chaya then spent a year as a trainee at Republic National Bank of New York's head office on Fifth Avenue before foregoing post-graduate studies and returning home to take over the family's foreign exchange business.
-In 1999, he founded his own company VO2max, and through it, organized races and competitions for Lebanese youth of all ages.
-Cycling, both road and mountain biking, triathlon, road running, trail-running, rock climbing, ski touring, and freeride were all part of the VO2MAX challenge series of events from 1999 to 2003.
+After briefly training as a banker in New York, Chaya returned to Lebanon to run a family foreign exchange business.
+In 1999, he founded his own company VO2max, organizing races and competitions for Lebanese youth in cycling, triathlon, road running, trail-running, rock climbing, ski touring, and freeride from 1999 to 2003.

-Besides organizing events for others, and the youth in particular, Chaya showed great interest in competing personally, and seemed to excel in every discipline he would adopt.
-Despite the lack of professional training and advice (owing in part due to the Lebanese Civil War), his rigorous training, coupled with unfailing determination, perseverance and willpower won him several awards and trophies in a host of disciplines both at national and international level.

-Chaya now resides in Lebanon with his two children: Edgard and Kelly.
-Despite work and family life, he has kept his fitness level at the very top but has gradually put down his rackets, skates, and various balls to take up more open-air sports such as trail running, biking, backcountry skiing, and climbing.

-Since his partnership with Bank Audi on the "Seven Summits Project" in January 2003, it has been one successful expedition after another for Chaya, acquiring experience, knowledge and wisdom, while discovering new limits within him, and 'Growing Beyond His Potential' summit after summit.
+As an individual athlete, Chaya has won awards and trophies in several disciplines, both at national and international level.

+From 2003 on, Chaya partnered with Bank Audi on a ‘Seven Summits Project’; to climb each of the Seven Summits and raise the Lebanese flag.

 On August 5, 2013, Chaya and his two crew-mates beat the world speed record in rowing the Indian Ocean.
-The three adventurers, Chaya, the Faroese Livar Nysted and the British Stuart Kershaw crossed 5801 km from Geraldton in the Western Australia and rowed alternatively, during 57 days, 19 hours, 25 minutes and 52 seconds exactly.
+The three, Chaya, the Faroese Livar Nysted, and the British Stuart Kershaw crossed 5801 km from Geraldton, Western Australia and rowed alternatively, in 57 days, 19 hours, 25 minutes and 52 seconds.
 They were also the first crew of three ever to cross any ocean.

-In December 2016, Maxime and his British friend and teammate Steve Holyoak were the first ever to cross a sand desert on bicycles.
-They chose the Empty Quarter and rode their fat bikes unassisted from Abu Dhabi UAE on the Arabian Gulf all the way south to Salalah Oman on the Indian Ocean some 1,500 km and 21 days later.
+In December 2016, Maxime and his British friend and teammate Steve Holyoak were the first ever to cross a sand desert on bicycles, crossing the Empty Quarter from Abu Dhabi, UAE to Salalah, Oman some 1,500 km later, after 21 days.

+Chaya now resides in Lebanon with his two children: Edgard and Kelly.